If you know someone who has experienced the recovery process, you may have heard them talking about spirituality as part of their treatment.

 But what does “spirituality” mean?

-The term “spirituality” is often associated with religion in people’s minds.
+The term “spirituality” is often associated with religion.
 While some of the practices associated with religion can be part of spirituality, spirituality is an individual practice that can be pursued in many different ways.

-Spirituality has to do with an individual’s understanding of his or her role in the community and of his or her purpose in life.
+Spirituality has to do with an individual’s understanding of their role in the community and of their purpose in life.
 You can develop spiritually by intentionally taking time to reflect and by taking positive steps towards becoming the best version of yourself.

 Spiritual practice can take many forms, such as: